IAreKyleW00t/cis345/project1/README.md

   Read each process from `processes.txt` line by line using the format `pid R|B time time ... time`.
 R indicates the process will start in the `READY` queue and B indicates it will start in the `WAIT` (Blocked) queue.

-  **Example:** `1234 R 3 1 3 7 5` or `4321 B 8 1 7 4`
-  PID 1234 will start in `READY` and run for 3 seconds, then wait for 1 second, then run for 3 seconds again, and wait for 7, then finally run for 5 seconds.
-PID 4321 will start in `WAIT` (Blocked) for 8 seconds, then run for 1 second, wait for 7 more seconds, and finally run for 4 seconds.

   Each process will run for up to 5 seconds.
 If any time is remaining (ie: the process did not run it's full iteration) then the process will be moved to the bottom of the `READY` queue, otherwise it will be moved to the `WAIT` queue and wait for the given wait period.